-People who live near the ocean or another large body of water like a river or lake, know how relaxing a day on the water can be.
+People who live near the ocean or another large body of water, like a river or lake, know how relaxing a day on the water can be.
 A day at the beach can be a rejuvenating and fun way to get active or relax.
-Whether it’s reading and sunbathing or swimming and surfing in the ocean, a beach day is a great way to still have a fun holiday and remain sober.
+Whether it’s reading and sunbathing or swimming and surfing, a beach day is a great way to have a fun holiday and still remain sober.

 See a Movie

-If you’d still like to have an option to celebrate the day, you can also check out some movies or documentaries about Mexican culture.
+You can also keep the theme and check out some movies or documentaries about Mexican culture.
 You can browse Netflix or your local library for documentaries to watch.
 IMDB also has a list of 20 films by Mexican directors or about life in Mexico.
-Instead of binge-drinking, a person in recovery can learn about Mexican culture to celebrate the holiday.
+Instead of binge-drinking, you can learn about Mexican culture to celebrate the holiday.

-America’s favorite unofficial holiday is the perfect excuse to treat yourself to a me-day.
+An unofficial holiday is a perfect excuse to treat yourself to a me-day.
 On triggering days like Cinco de Mayo, it’s important that mental health remains a priority.
 A few options for a relaxing mental health day include:

 - Visit a spa for a massage

 - Take a yoga class or practice it at home